 Based on these methods, different flow control techniques and technologies are available to manage microfluidic flows.

 This is the simplest way to move fluids: the basic idea is to put the inlet reservoir higher than the outlet reservoir in order to let the gravity force move the fluid from the inlet to the outlet, just like a water tower.

 The working principle of such pumps is to pressurize the sample reservoirs in order to control the pressure drop between the inlet and the outlet of the microfluidic system.
 The responsiveness of the generated flow-rate depends on the responsiveness of the pressure pump.
 For instance, all our MFCS™ series offer a settling time down to 100ms and a resolution of 0.03% full scale (pressure sensor resolution) as well as a stability of 0.1% CV on measured values.

 3. Syringe pump

 Widely used in standard laboratories, syringe pumps are based on a mechanical system usually actuated by an electric stepper motor that pushes a syringe at a fixed rate.

 The liquid is contained in a flexible tube and alternative compressions and relaxations will draw in the liquid and result in flow.

 The main idea is to create an electro-osmotic flow in a porous media.

 4. Integrated micropump

-Several kinds of integrated micropumps exist: there are mostly based on a peristaltic principle with flexible membrane made of PDMS.
+Several kinds of integrated micropumps exist: they are mostly based on a peristaltic principle with flexible membranes made of PDMS.